Combatting harassment and sexual misconduct

 Racial harassment harms mental health, affects people’s studies, and damages careers.
 Research by the Equality and Human Rights Commission (October 2019) shows that much racial harassment in Universities goes unreported and is unaddressed.
 Newnham believes that no one should ever be subjected to racial harassment in any setting, and that we must take steps to recognise and tackle harassment.

-If you have been sexually or racially harassed or assaulted
+Support if you have been sexually or racially harassed or assaulted

 • talk to an advisor